beesness/game/README.md

 If you have a *queen*, you can keep one flower per month and still get paid for it.
 From the next month, this **privatised** flower will generate more honey for you at its current market value.

+Privatised flowers don't count when working out the flowers' price at the end of a round.

+> For example: you have taken 2 flowers from the garden this round and you have 1 privatised flower from the previous round.
+Only flowers taken from the garden count to determine the price per flower, so you count for 2.
+Let's say 10 flowers were taken from the garden this round and there are 4 players, so each flower is worth 2 honey.
+You will get 4 honey for the flowers you took, plus 2 for the privatised one: 6 honey in total.

 ### 3. Replant the garden!

 At the end of the round, **replant one flower per player**.
+Then **roll the die** and replant as many flowers as the die says.

 > For example: if there are 4 players, add 4 flowers to the *garden*.
+Then roll the die: it's a 2, so you add another 2 flowers.

 #### If flowers are running out...